KLIEBHAN/tts-chrome-extension/README.md

   - Clickable progress bar for precise navigation
 - **Visual Progress Indicator**: See the progress of audio playback in real-time.
 - **Multiple Voices**: Choose from various available voices (alloy, echo, fable, onyx, nova, shimmer).
+- **Continuous Playback**: Audio pauses at the end instead of stopping, allowing for repeated listening.
+- **Download Option**: Save the generated audio as a WAV file for offline listening.
 - Efficient processing of text of any length in a single API call.

 ## Installation